 - Sonar Notes

-Where Mysterium shines are the available effects on the front page, you unquestionably need to mangle every sound you try as you will find some unusual sounds through the effects included.
+Where Mysterium shines are the available effects on the front page, you unquestionably need to mangle every sound you try as you will find some unusual sounds through the results included.

 User interface & Usability

 These days different companies have different approaches on how you can use the full potential of a virtual instrument.
-Origins of Audio has found a very usable way to allow you to change the sounds to discover new ways.
+Origins of Audio has found a beneficial way to allow you to change the sounds to discover new techniques.
 You change the instrument by loading a new Kontakt library.

 Rating: Four out of five stars